Hidden in Plain Sight II: Characterizing the luminous companion to Kappa Velorum with VLTI/GRAVITY: VLTI/Gravity Observations

 \subsection{Astrometry model-fitting}

 The visibility and closure phase data shows strong sinusoidal modulations that are indicative of a close binary system.
 In order to quantify the binary star parameters, we fit geometric models with the PMOIRED modeling software \citep{Merand22}.
 The free parameters are the relative separation vector of the two stars measured from the primary to the secondary (dRA, dDEC) and their $K$-band flux ratio ($\epsilon = f_2/f_1$).
-The stars are found to be unresolved, so we fixed the uniform-disk diameters in the fit to 0.1\,mas.
+While we resolve the two stars, we do not resolve their stellar disks, so we fix the disk diameters to $0.1$~mas and use a uniform-disk model.
 For the error estimation, we bootstrap over the individual measurements that were taken during each epoch.
 The derived astrometry is reported in Table~\ref{tab:astrometry}.